Evaluating Hypothesis Tests

 class SimulationOrchestratorParallel:

-"""Parallelized simulation orchestrator class."""
+"""Parallelized simulation orchestrator class.

 def __init__(self, scenarios: list[SimulationScenario]) -> None: